CyVers-AI/oswar/oswar/execution/semantic_errors.md

 ### Characteristics:

 - Not easily detected by static or dynamic analyzers.
-- Require understanding the semantic meaning behind every function and variable.
+- Require understanding of the semantic meaning behind every function and variable.
 - May violate the invariants of the smart contract.

 ## Notable Examples